Last Updated On:

 If any of these symptoms occur, a visit to an emergency room is absolutely warranted.
 These may be a sign of more permanent damage to your eyes, or even a sign of infection after the initial damage has worn off.

-Common sense protective tools are the best protection against weld arc flash.
+Common sense protective tools are the best protection against weld arc flash and other welding hazards.
 This includes protective goggles and a face shield that completely covers your eyes.
 Always wear sunglasses with UV protection when going outdoors, and take immediate steps if you feel any symptoms like pain or discomfort.

 When looking at UV protection, be sure that your equipment blocks UVA and UVB radiation.
 These are two different types of ultraviolet light, and can cause different kinds of damage.
 Check the safety ratings on your protective equipment to ensure that they protect against both kinds of UV light.